XanaduAI/blackbird/doc/syntax.rst

     type tdm (temporal_modes=42, copies=1000)

 where TDM would correspond to running a time-domain multiplexing experiment.
-If the program type metadata is omitted, a default gaussian boson sampling program is assumed.
+If the program type metadata is omitted, a default Gaussian boson sampling program is assumed.

 Both the target and the type keywords also accepts keyword options, using the syntax